-Based on our audit procedures, we conclude that, except for the effects, if any, of the matter described in the preceding paragraph, for the period January 1, 2021, to December 31, 2023:
+Based on our audit procedures, we conclude that, for the period January 1, 2020, to December 31, 2023:

 - The relief association took appropriate corrective action to address the findings contained in our prior audit report. - The relief association, in all significant respects, complied with applicable state laws, contracts, bylaws, and administrative procedures as they relate to the receipt of state aid and the expenditure of relief association funds.